Last Updated December 1, 2022

 Stewart Canyon Trail is the most popular hike at Lake Minnewanka.
-As mentioned above, the trail begins from the parking lot and travels along the lake’s shoreline edge for around 1.5 kilometers to the Stewart Canyon Bridge.
-From here, you can walk another 2.2 kilometers along the canyon to enjoy stunning views.
+As mentioned above, the trail begins from the parking lot and travels along the lake’s shoreline edge for around 1.5 km to the Stewart Canyon Bridge.
+From here, you can walk another 2.2 km along the canyon to enjoy stunning views.
 Stop at the end or when you’re satisfied and turn around and walk back.
-The trail is relatively flat, and there is only a slight elevation gain of around 80 meters.
+The trail is relatively flat, and there is only a slight elevation gain of around 80 m.
 It’s the perfect Lake Minnewanka hike for the entire family including kids!

 You can hike the trail all year round, but during winter, ice cleats are recommended.
 (This trail really reminded us of the beautiful Lynn Canyon in BC, one of the best things to do in Vancouver!)